 Marietta Truck Accident Lawyer

-Injured in a truck accident?
+Injured in a truck accident in Cobb County?
 Help Starts with The Champion Firm.

 Over $100 Million Won.

-Negligent truck drivers and their employers should be held accountable.
+Negligent truck drivers and their employers should be held accountable after an accident in Marietta, Cobb County, or elsewhere in Georgia.
 If you or a loved one are hurt, you could recover compensation to pay for your medical care, lost wages, vehicle repairs, and other damages.
-A Marietta truck accident lawyer with The Champion Firm can help.
+A Marietta truck accident attorney with The Champion Firm can help.
 We are available to answer questions by phone, text, or chat.
-We don’t charge a fee unless we win.
+We don’t charge a fee unless we win, and we offer free consultations.

 More than 182,000 people were injured in crashes involving large trucks and buses in 2019, according to the Federal Motor Carrier Safety Administration (FMCSA).
 More than 5,000 people died in an accident involving a large truck or bus.
 Tragically, most of these accidents were preventable.
-Our award-winning and compassionate Marietta truck accident lawyers can make liability clear and recover what you need to move forward.
+Our award-winning and experienced Marietta truck accident lawyers can establish liability and recover what you need to move forward.

-Clients receive unparalleled client service.
 We do everything we can to reduce your stress and give you the time you need to focus on your health and your loved ones.
-You’ll get regular case updates, and we return your phone calls or emails promptly.
+You’ll get regular updates on your truck accident case, and we return your phone calls or emails promptly.
 We treat you with the respect and compassion you deserve.

-We understand truck accident cases.
 Our legal team has extensive experience with federal and state trucking regulations, as well as Georgia liability, negligence, and insurance laws.
-We have recovered millions for truck accident victims.
-Our experience pays off for you and your loved ones.
+We have recovered millions of dollars for truck accident victims in Marietta and throughout Cobb County.
+Our truck accident lawyers’ experience pays off for you and your loved ones.

-We prepare every case for trial.
-Our lawyers prepare every case like it could go to trial.
-Although most cases will settle beforehand, our team conducts thorough research and puts together an aggressive strategy.
+Our personal injury lawyers in Marietta, GA prepare every case like it could go to trial.
+Although most truck accident cases will settle beforehand, our team conducts thorough research and puts together an aggressive strategy.
 This ensures that we are ready, in case the other side will not negotiate or offer a fair settlement.
 We do whatever it takes to get our clients the best result possible.

-What to Do After a Marietta Truck Accident?
+What to Do After a Truck Accident in Marietta, GA?

 Get medical care immediately.